-My dad was always the parent that played with my brother, sister and myself when we enjoyed a little family fun.
+My dad was always the parent that played games and shared amazing stories of adventure with my brother, sister, and myself during times when we enjoyed a little family fun.
 Actually, my dad played with my cousins, our classmates, neighborhood friends playing at the playground, and even stray pets.
 I will always remember his as being a kid-at-heart.
 Not quite surprisingly, as a parent myself, we host the overwhelming majority of play dates and are no strangers on the playground.
 Calling on my inner creative spirit, I keep a virtual plan of action in mind for giving kids the benefits of 7 days of play for health and wellness.

 An added bonus to actively engaging in play are the health and wellness benefits.
 It also counteracts obesity issues facing many children today.
 During play, kids are able to unwind and release unhealthy stress.
 The ability to play with others and even solitary play will allow kids to reduce their feelings of anxiety and pent-up energy.